arokettu/phpstorm-metadata-export/docs/usage.rst

 ======

 The library provides a middleware implementation for PSR-15 compliant framework like Slim 4 or Mezzio.
-It generally uses the same approach as the earlier Slim Middleware.
 The classname is ``SandFox\PhpStorm\Metadata\Integration\ContainerExportMiddleware``.

 .. code-block:: php